 Isabelle’s former research studied the strategies and tactics developed by indigenous communities in the Andes and Amazon to address environmental contamination and land grabbing by oil and mining companies.
 These studies emerged from previous work with international NGOs, including Oxfam America in Peru, Bolivia, and Ecuador.

 • Anguelovski, I. 2014.
 Neighborhood as refuge: Community Reconstruction, Place-Remaking, and Environmental Justice in the city.
 Cambridge: MIT Press.

-• Anguelovski, I. Accepted for publication.
+• Anguelovski, I. 2015.
 Alternative food provision conflicts in cities: Contesting food privilege, food injustice, and colorblindness in Jamaica Plain, Boston.”
 Geoforum.
+Vol. 58, 184-194.

-• Anguelovski, I. Forthcoming.
+• Anguelovski, I. 2015.
 “Tactical developments for achieving just and sustainable neighborhoods: The role of community-based coalitions and bottom-to-bottom networks in street, technical, and funder activism.”
 Environment and Planning C.

 • Anguelovski, I., Chu, E., and Carmin J. 2014.
 “Variations in Approaches to Urban Climate Adaptation: Experiences and Experimentation from the Global South.”
 Global Environmental Change.
 Vol. 27.
 156-167.

 • Anguelovski, I. and Martínez-Alier J. 2014.
 “The ‘Environmentalism of the Poor’ revisited: Territory and place in disconnected glocal struggles.”
 Ecological Economics.
 102: 167-176.